Congratulations on your upcoming graduation! It is sure to be a positive and memorable day for you and your family.

 The Senior Class Gift is a chance for graduating seniors to build class unity, identity, and spirit.
 Throughout the year, we will host many different events to help you connect with your fellow seniors.
 For more information on the Senior Class Gift campaign or to donate now, click here.

 Ceremony Information & Schedule

-Graduates assemble on the Memorial Baseball Field at 8:00 a.m. in caps and gowns.
+Graduates assemble on the baseball field at 5:00 p.m. in caps and gowns.
 The tassels on the mortarboard should be on the right side

 Graduates are required to arrive dressed in their cap and gown and any additional pre-approved academic regalia (honors cords, society cords).
 Graduates who do not arrive in cap and gown will not be permitted to participate in the ceremony.
 Extra caps and gowns will not be available.
 Bachelor of Arts candidates: the tassels on the mortar board of your cap should be on the RIGHT side of your head.
 For Master of Arts candidates: the tassels should be on the LEFT side of your head.

-Graduates must check-in with staff at Memorial Field (baseball field).
+Graduates must check-in with staff at the baseball field.
 Upon checking-in, you will be given a card with your name and placement number.
 Placement numbers will be painted on the field.
 Placement numbers are assigned alphabetically and cannot be changed.

 Graduates are required to assemble on their placement number.

 Attendance will be taken in preparation for procession to Newman Field.
 It is extremely important that you do not leave from your placement number once attendance has been taken.
 This is the order that names will be called in for the presentation of diplomas.
 Graduates who arrive late, are not present during attendance, or who have left from their placement number will risk being excluded from the ceremony and will not receive their diploma on stage.